dgpetrie/draft-petrie-vcon/vcon_charter.md

 For example emergency service contact centers (ECRIT) may be required to record all information related to an emergency call.
 In some call centers, compliance reasons may require recording of conversation and related information

-  * The integrity of the captured conversation and meta data may be the most critical feature in this use case
+  * The integrity of the captured conversation and metadata may be the most critical feature in this use case
   * Location of one or more of the parties to the conversation may be relevant to the conversation of record